Today I bring you a laugh at my expense.

 Normally our life is boring.

 Writing Maggie is very consuming, and having a set routine really helps.
 I’m not going to bore you with our daily schedule.
-Most of it revolves around writing the sequel to This Kingdom and singing the tip sheets.
+Most of it revolves around writing the sequel to This Kingdom and signing the tip sheets.
 The never ending tip sheets.
 A tip sheet is a signed page that is bound into a special edition hardcover, and we have a lot of them at the moment.

 Unfortunately, this fall wrecked our schedule.
 I had cataract surgery, which shot our workout routine in the foot.
 We had to say good bye to one of our family pets.
 It was time, and I’m not going to talk about it too much, because it is very difficult.
 (Miss Sookie in the photograph above is still very much alive, no worries.)
 And then Gordon, Kid 2, and her boyfriend went to an Irish pub to see a show, and Gordon brought back a horrible cold.